- Effective: 2/10/1970

 It is the directive of the Board to allow employees who qualify for benefits to receive released time with pay for bereavement in the case of the death of a member of the immediate family.
 The Board delegates the responsibility for implementing policy regarding bereavement leave for education support professionals.

 - Administrative Policy

 The Bereavement Leave Policy shall be administered in accordance with the following administrative policy provisions:

-- Employees shall be granted up to eight (8) days absence without pay deduction in the event of the death of a husband, wife, daughter or son.
+- Employees shall be granted up to eight (8) days absence without pay deduction in the event of the death of a spouse, daughter, son, step-daughter or step-son.
 This would also include any other person residing in the home who may have assumed the role of daughter or son.

-- Bereavement Leave is provided only for the death of individuals listed under items A. and B. Employees who need to miss work because of the death of an individual not covered in this policy should refer to DP335B NEG —Personal Leave.
+- Bereavement Leave is provided only for the death of individuals listed under items A. and B. and must be taken within fourteen (14) calendar days of the individual's death.
+Exceptions require verification and Cabinet approval.
+Employees who request to take additional leave days or who need to miss work because of the death of an individual not covered in this policy should refer to DP335B NEG —Personal Leave.

-- If the death of an employee's mother or father results in the loss of the only remaining parent, up to three (3) days may be taken to deal with estate issues.
+- If the death of an employee's parent results in the loss of the only remaining parent, up to three (3) days may be taken to deal with estate issues.
 The three (3) additional days must be taken within one (1) calendar year of the parent's death.

 - Employees shall enter their bereavement leave absence in Employee Access and in Absence Management (formerly known as AESOP), if a substitute is needed.
 Bereavement leave requests should include the relationship to the deceased, date of death and location of service.

 Review History: 6/14/2005, 7/12/2011, 4/26/2013, 6/10/14